 - 1.5 RESERVED. - 1.6 RESERVED. - 1.7 RESERVED. - 1.8 CAAM may recognize as valid a noise certification granted by another Contracting State provided that the requirements under which such certification was granted are at least equal to the applicable Standards specified in ICAO Annex 16, Volume I. - 1.9 CAAM may suspend or revoke the noise certification of an aircraft on its register if the aircraft ceases to comply with the applicable noise Standards.
-CAAM may remove the suspension of a noise certification or grant a new noise certification if the aircraft is found, on reassessment, to comply with the applicable noise Standards. - 1.10 RESERVED. - 1.11 Unless otherwise specified in this CAD, the date to be used in determining the applicability of the Standards in this CAD shall be the date the application for a Type Certificate was submitted to CAAM, or the date of submission under an equivalent application procedure prescribed by CAAM. - 1.12 For derived versions where the provisions governing the applicability of the Standards of this CAD refer to "the application for the certification of the change in type design", the date to be used in determining the applicability of the Standards in this CAD shall be the date the application for the change in type design was submitted to CAAM, or the date of submission under an equivalent application procedure prescribed by CAAM.
+CAAM may remove the suspension of a noise certification or grant a new noise certification if the aircraft is found, on reassessment, to comply with the applicable noise Standards. - 1.10 The amendment of this CAD to be used by the applicant shall be that which is applicable following the requirements in CAD 8102, CAD 8104, CAD 8105, CAD 8106, CAD 8107 or CAD 8108 as applicable. - 1.11 Unless otherwise specified in this CAD, the date to be used in determining the applicability of the Standards in this CAD shall be the date the application for a Type Certificate was submitted to CAAM, or the date of submission under an equivalent application procedure prescribed by CAAM. - 1.12 For derived versions where the provisions governing the applicability of the Standards of this CAD refer to "the application for the certification of the change in type design", the date to be used in determining the applicability of the Standards in this CAD shall be the date the application for the change in type design was submitted to CAAM, or the date of submission under an equivalent application procedure prescribed by CAAM.